Skip to Main Content

 It is a good idea to determine if, and the extent to which, research projects have addressed or are addressing your research question.
 To supplement your literature reviews, NIH has resources to learn about funded research.

 The RePORT Expenditures and Results (RePORTER) system allows users to search a repository of both intramural and extramural NIH-funded research projects and the Matchmaker tool lets you search for similar projects (and their associated NIH program directors).
-The Research Portfolios section on the Division of Cancer Control and Population Sciences (DCCPS) website offers information about currently funded grants, published Requests for Applications and Program Announcements, funding history since 1998, and more.
+The Research Portfolios section on the Division of Cancer Control and Population Sciences (DCCPS) website offers information about currently funded grants and historical funding since 1998, published Requests for Applications (RFAs), Program Announcements (PAs), Notices of Special Interest (NOSIs), and more.
 Program directors (PDs) in DCCPS’ Epidemiology and Genomics Research Program (EGRP) can also point you to information on what EGRP has funded.

 Considering the Scientific Priorities of the NIH and NCI